Skip to main content

 Fun blowing bubbles © Getty Images, Foto: wundervisuals

-Party with your children for free in Berlin at exuberant festivals such as the Children’s Carnival of Cultures, when a colourful costume parade passes through Kreuzberg on Whit Saturday, followed by music, dance and games to complete the afternoon.
+Celebrate with your children for free in Berlin at exuberant festivals such as the Children's Carnival of Cultures, where a colourful costume parade parades through Kreuzberg on Whitsun Saturday.
+Afterwards, the afternoon ends with music, dancing and games.

-Bookworms can find new things to read at the picture book festival on Helmholtzplatz, and events for families are held throughout the city on International Children’s Day.
+Bookworms can look for new reading material at the Picture Book Festival on Helmholtzplatz and there are events for families all over the city on International Children's Day.

 Familie mit Kindern im Hotel